tomlea/rack-cache-buster/README.markdown

 * Restart all instances (touch tmp/restart.txt will be fine for passenger apps).

-During this period all caching will be disabled.
-If you respect If-Modified (using `stale?` in rails for example), these will still be respected.

-Once all the caches should have expired you can deploy as normal.
+* Once all the caches should have expired you can deploy as normal.

+## Notes

+If you are using Rack::Cache, you can safely put the CacheBuster below it in the stack, but only if you clear Rack::Cache's cache upon deploy.

+This is actually the recommended approach as it will prevent the increased amount of hits between `WIND_DOWN_TIME` and your actual deployment from making it through to your app.